eliranwong/ChromeOSLinux/README.md

 To list installed packages:

-> sudo apt list --installed
+> apt list --installed

 To list upgradable packages:

-> sudo apt list --upgradable
+> apt list --upgradable

 To show a package information: